 Looking for an Asian cuisine for dinner tonight?
+Maybe you want something a bit more different to spice up your dull, boring menu?
 This Instant Pot Vietnamese Pork has a little spice and a little sweetness to make the perfect dinner everyone will love!
+Read on to see exactly how to make it!

 I love a good Asian recipe, but this Vietnamese pork is one of my favorites!
 Here’s why you’ll love this recipe too: